 In the study:

-- Participants are collecting all treatment-related bills in a provided binder, which also includes educational materials focused on managing treatment-related toxicity, including financial toxicity.
+- Participants collected all treatment-related bills in a provided binder, which also included educational materials focused on managing treatment-related toxicity, including financial toxicity.

-- Patients are completing a baseline survey and being surveyed again three and six months after completing radiation therapy.
-The surveys are assessing socioeconomic household information, treatment costs, quality of life, financial toxicity, self-reported quality of care and utility of the educational materials provided.
+- Patients completed surveys at baseline and three and six months after completing radiation therapy.
+The surveys assessed socioeconomic household information, treatment costs, quality of life, financial toxicity, self-reported quality of care and utility of the educational materials provided.

 Dr. Chino’s passion to conduct research in the emerging field of financial toxicity stems from personal experience when she and her late husband went into massive debt to pay for his cancer treatment.
 Originally working in entertainment, Dr. Chino enrolled in medical school to pursue a new career in which she could bring attention to this issue and try to improve communication between patients and providers regarding treatment costs.
 Her ground-breaking research on financial toxicity has been covered by Forbes, National Public Radio (NPR), US News and World Report and JAMA Oncology.

 Patient Reported Outcomes and financial Toxicity in Head and Neck Cancer (PaRTNer): Baseline financial toxicity and attitudes toward costs from a pilot study was presented at the 2021 ASCO Quality Care Symposium.